rawitat/gtypist_lessons/programming_quotes.typ

 S:The problem with using C++ ... is that there's already a strong tendency in :the language to require you to know everything before you can do anything.

+*:C_34
+I:Brian Kernighan & Dennis Ritchie
+S:As we said in the preface to the first edition, C wears well as one's exper- :ience with it grows.
+With a decade more experience, we still feel that way.

+*:C_35
+I:David Keppel
+S:It has been discovered that C++ provides a remarkable facility for concealing :the trivial details of a program such as where its bugs are.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU